 Companies should encourage employees to establish work boundaries and ensure a healthy work-life balance.
 This means actively monitoring hours so your team isn’t letting work bleed into personal time.
 You can use tools like Hubstaff to set breaks and limits.

-Leaders should also think about training team members on creating boundaries at home.
+Leaders should also think about training team members to create boundaries.
 Support your people by allowing them to step away when needed.
 That means encouraging them to use benefits or pause time without consequence for things like doctor appointments or picking the kids up from school.

 Thankfully, many remote work challenges for managers can be addressed by leading by example.
 There are even small things like encouraging people to work in a space separate from where they spend their downtime so that there’s less of a compulsive feeling to need to check email while watching some TV or reading a book.